 Finally, I learned that there are still apparently many misconceptions about Butch/Femme relationships ~ so very, very many that it will have to be a completely separate post ~ but I want to end this post with just a brief summary:

 So if you have something to say to Dirt, please say it to Dirt.
-She’s a big girl and I promise she can handle it.
+She’s an adult and I promise she can handle it.

-And if you have something to say to me, by all means, please reach out anytime.
-I promise I will always welcome your thoughts.
+And if you have something to say to me, by all means, please reach out.